Motherhood & Career Planning - What will you choose?

 Community - it takes a village

-A community that provides a CAN DO atmosphere and develop a growth mindset.
+A community that provides a CAN DO atmosphere and develops a growth mindset.
 I was missing this kind of community myself.
 Hence I came up with the Mastermind Group for mothers.
 It’s a blended approach between community + coaching + accountability.
-A space that helps you to define your goals and holds you accountable to your progress.
-A space that inspires you, encourages you, and provides space to work on you as a person rather than focusing only on motherhood.
-If you want to join, you can still enroll until end of May 2020.
+A space that helps you to define your goals and holds you accountable for your progress.
+A space that inspires you, encourages you and provides space to work on you as a person rather than focusing only on motherhood.
+If you want to join put your email on this waitlist!

 Thank you for following along!
 I would love to hear from you and your personal story of juggling family and business life!
 Let me know in the comments below or reach out via email@example.com.